Salvator Rosa: Satires

 Cesareo (1892) and Cartelli (1899) wrote books taking account of Rosa's satires.
 The satires, though considerably spread abroad during his lifetime, were not published until 1719.
 They are all in terza rima, written without much literary correctness, but spirited.
-Rosa here appears as a very severe castigator of all ranks and conditions of men, not sparing the highest, and as a champion of the poor and down-trodden, and of moral virtue and Catholic faith.
+Rosa here appears as a very severe castigator of all ranks and conditions of men, not sparing the highest, and as a champion of the poor and downtrodden, and of moral virtue and Catholic faith.

 The satire on Music exposes the insolence and profligacy of musicians, and the shame of courts and churches in encouraging them.
 Poetry dwells on the pedantry, imitativeness, adulation, affectation and indecency of poets—also their poverty, and the neglect with which they were treated; and there is a very vigorous sortie against oppressive governors and aristocrats.
 Tasso's glory is upheld; Dante is spoken of as obsolete, and Ariosto as corrupting.Painting inveighs against the pictorial treatment of squalid subjects, such as beggars, against the ignorance and lewdness of painters, and their tricks of trade, and the gross indecorum of painting sprawling half-naked saints of both sexes.
 War (which contains a eulogy of Masaniello) derides the folly of mercenary soldiers, who fight and perish while kings stay at home; the vile morals of kings and lords, their heresy and unbelief.

-In Babylon ofrece, Rosa represents himself as a fisherman, Tirreno, constantly unlucky in his net-hauls on the Euphrates; he converses with a native of the country, Ergasto.
+In Babylon, Rosa represents himself as a fisherman, Tirreno, constantly unlucky in his net-hauls on the Euphrates; he converses with a native of the country, Ergasto.
 Babylon (Rome) is very severely treated, and Naples much the same.Envy (the last of the satires, and generally accounted the best) represents Rosa dreaming that, as he is about to inscribe in all modesty his name upon the threshold of the temple of glory, the goddess or fiend of Envy obstructs him, and a long interchange of reciprocal objurgations ensues.
-Here occurs the highly charged portrait of the chief Roman detractor of Salvator (we are not aware that he has ever been identified by name); and the painter protests that he would never condescend to do any of the lascivious work in painting so shamefully in vogue.
+Here occurs the highly charged portrait of the chief Roman detractor of Salvator (we are not aware that he has ever been identified by name), and the painter protests that he would never condescend to do any of the lascivious work in painting so shamefully in vogue.

+Though critical of contemporary art and poetry, Rosa is part of his age in his frequent weighty classical allusions, his lexical freedom, and his liking for ornate rhetorical structures.
+His poetry also shows a directness and accuracy of expression that drives home the satiric point, often laconically.